-If a visual aid can say two or three things about your company, think how much you can communicate using several senses, like sound, smell, touch and taste.
+If a visual aid can say two or three things about your company, think how much you can communicate using several senses, like sound, smell, touch, and taste.
 Taste and touch might not be appropriate for some brands, just as the sense of smell might play a minor role for others.
 However, with marketing research and product knowledge, you can hit the right note.

-How To Use Sensory Marketing
+How To Use a Sensory Marketing Strategy

 As with any marketing tool, you will need to adapt it to fit your product and your channels.
 The aim is not to use all five senses every time.
 That could lead to sensory overload and wouldn’t necessarily work on social media or other platforms.
-Instead, this article will help you find ways to include sensory marketing in your existing process.
+Instead, this article will help you find ways to include sensory branding in your existing process.

-These case studies of how sensory marketing can be used effectively will give you an idea of what you can achieve for your brand.
+These case studies of how SM can be used effectively will give you an idea of what you can achieve for your brand.
 A prime example is Dunkin’ Donuts in South Korea.
 It went beyond traditional sound marketing by appealing to consumers’ sense of smell.
 Each time its jingle played on a bus, the aroma of coffee filled the air.
 This led to a 16% increase in visits and a 29% rise in sales in stores near bus stops.

-Sensory marketing might seem like the obvious choice for companies that sell food or apparel, but it can work for all kinds of products and services.
-Singapore Airlines has helped to continue its high-end brand reputation by communicating luxury through sense of smell and sight.
+SM might seem like the obvious choice for companies that sell food or apparel, but it can work for all kinds of products and services.
+Singapore Airlines has helped to continue its high-end brand reputation by communicating luxury through the sense of smell and sight.
 The flight attendants wear a light floral scent that can only be found on Singapore Airlines planes.
 They also wear a unique uniform, where colour and patterns designate their roles.

 Types of Sensory Branding